Brief History of the Salesians at Daleside

-Within a few months, renovations and extentions sprouted and were to continue unabated for the next 20 years.
-The old homestead, which had given hospitality to President Paul Kruger on several occasions, became the community home for eight years and housed the original Bosco boarding school (latterly St John Bosco College), which officially opened with 10 boarders on 31 January 1951.
+Within a few months, renovations and extensions sprouted and were to continue unabated for the next 20 years.
+On several occasions, the old homestead, which had given hospitality to President Paul Kruger, became the community home for eight years and housed the original Bosco boarding school (latterly St John Bosco College), which officially opened with 10 boarders on 31 January 1951.
 Michael Rua school had begun on 2 August 1949.

 The pioneering Salesians of those early years deserve special mention: Frs.
 Doyle, Stubbings, Garman, Libera, Tait and Aspinwall.
 Bros.
 Maurice Bondioni, Rory Cunningham and Tom Gallagher…… The early benefactors deserve a mention too: Bp Whelan, Fr Zini OSM, Fr McNahoe, the Hurly brothers and the Corderys.